-Matthew Rogers is an associate in the firm’s investment management group.
-Matthew focuses his practice on advising investment advisers, open and closed-end investment companies, unregistered funds and other financial service providers.
+Matthew Rogers is an associate in the firm’s Asset Management and Investment Funds group.
+Matt focuses his practice on advising investment advisers, open and closed-end investment companies, unregistered funds and other financial service providers.

 Prior to working at the firm, Matthew interned in the Essex County District Attorney’s Office.
 He was also a summer associate at K&L Gates in 2013.